mehdiDagdoug/mehdiDagdoug.github.io/_pages/about.md

 ## Teaching

-I am currently teaching the courses MATH 533 (Linear regression and analysis of variance) and MATH 525 (Sampling Theory and Applications) at McGill University.
-For details, including the material of the course, please see McGill myCourses website.
+I am currently teaching MATH 533 (Linear regression and analysis of variance) and MATH 525 (Sampling Theory and Applications) at McGill University.
+For details, including the course material, please see the McGill myCourses website.

 During my Ph.D., I was also a teaching assistant at the University of Bourgogne Franche-Comté for classes in Bachelor's and Master's degrees.
 I have been teaching classes both in mathematics (research course in statistics, statistical learning, survey sampling, elementary statistics, calculus) and computer sciences (oriented-object programming with C++, an advanced R course, and Python).